Last Updated on 2 months by Enise Ürek

 How do I start my SEO career?

-After answering the question what is an SEO specialist, you can now learn how to start your SEO career.
+After answering the question of what is an SEO specialist, you can now learn how to start your SEO career.
 Obtaining the abilities that make you an SEO expert is half the fight; however, if you have those talents, you still have to contact businesses and be employed.
 Because your CV is usually your first point of contact with a potential employer, it’s important to get it correctly.
 It’s better to keep things basic here.
 According to studies, you only have approximately six seconds to make a good first impression, so keep your resume clean and well-organized, and the material brief.
 When it’s appropriate, use bullet points.
 The focus should be on your SEO knowledge, talents, and expertise, with real data to back up your claims.

 Build an SEO portfolio